redhat-best-practices-for-k8s/certsuite/CATALOG.md

 Unique ID|access-control-pod-automount-service-account-token
 Description|Check that all pods under test have automountServiceAccountToken set to false.
 Only pods that require access to the kubernetes API server should have automountServiceAccountToken set to true
 Result Type|informative
 Suggested Remediation|Check that pod has automountServiceAccountToken set to false or pod is attached to service account which has automountServiceAccountToken set to false, unless the pod needs access to the kubernetes API server.
+Pods which do not need API access should set automountServiceAccountToken to false in pod spec.
 Best Practice Reference|https://connect.redhat.com/sites/default/files/2022-05/Cloud%20Native%20Network%20Function%20Requirements%201-3.pdf Section 12.7
-Exception Process|There is no documented exception process for this.
-Tags|common,access-control
+Exception Process|Please elaborate why it's needed and explain how it's used Tags|common,access-control
 |**Scenario**|**Optional/Mandatory**|
 |Extended|Mandatory|